fetchai/agents-aea/docs/ledger-integration.md

 ## Agent Land - Fetch.ai testnet for agents

 Agent Land is our stable, public testnet for the Fetch Ledger v2.
-As such most developers will be interacting with this testnet.
-This is specifically designed and supported for autonomous economic agent development.
+As such, most developers will be interacting with this testnet.
+This is specifically designed and supported for AEA development.

 | Parameter      | Value                                                                      |